 City locations include: Bowmont/Bowness parks in the NW, Edworthy and Weaslehead Parks and Fish Creek Provincial Park in the SW.

-This program is adapted for Grade 5 Social Studies and “Settling of the land” as well as being a Grade 7 program.
+This program is adapted for Grade 5 Social Studies and “Settling of the land” as well as for Grade 7 “Interactions and Eco-systems” program.

 Prices: Half day programs are 2.5 hours in length and run at $195 per class.
-Full day programs are 4 hours in length and run at $245 per class.
-GST not included in prices.
+Full day programs are 4 hours in length and run at $255 per class.
+GST included in prices.